vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer has an application that can upload tens of thousands of objects per second to Amazon S3 in parallel within a single AWS account.
 As part of new requirements, data stored in S3 must use server side encryption with AWS KMS (SSE-KMS).
 After creating this change, performance of the application is slower.
 Which of the following is MOST likely the cause of the application latency?

 - [ ] Amazon S3 throttles the rate at which uploaded objects can be encrypted using Customer Master Keys.
-- [ ] The AWS KMS API calls limit is less than needed to achieve the desired performance.
+- [x] The AWS KMS API calls limit is less than needed to achieve the desired performance.When using SSE-KMS (server-side encryption with AWS Key Management Service), every object upload that uses SSE-KMS requires a call to AWS KMS to generate, encrypt, or decrypt the data encryption key
 - [ ] The client encryption of the objects is using a poor algorithm.
 - [ ] KMS requires that an alias be used to create an independent display name that can be mapped to a CM.